Dual Nationality and Abuse of Right

 The Nottebohm award was not unanimous and some of the judges and some authors have expressed dissenting opinions for various reasons.

-The possible limitations to the general applicability to all cases of the “genuine link” doctrine were clearly acknowledged in case Flegenheimer decided in 1957 by the Italian-US Concilation Commission.
-The Tribunal recognized, in fact, that if the genuine link doctrine were to be generalized, thousands of persons who possess the nationality of a State but have their centre of interest, family and business in another State, would be exposed to non-recognition of their nationality.
+Possible limitations to the general applicability to all cases of the “genuine link” doctrine were clearly acknowledged in case Flegenheimer decided in 1957 by the Italian-US Concilation Commission.
+The Tribunal acknowledged that applying the genuine link doctrine could lead to many nationals being denied recognition if their main ties lie in another State.

 As pointed out by UN Special Rapporteur, John Dugarde: